ayuanx/pal-ddraw/README.md

 - Use MinGW-w64 x86 (32-bit) to build on Windows OS.

 # Revisions:

+v.2025.06.13
+- Fix a bug in clipper when window mode emulation is enabled.

 v.2024.12.02
 - Support color depth emulation in window mode.